tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 Here you can see that the various topics appear in the left, divided into different groups.

 Creating a hierarchical sidebar is nothing new in documentation, for sure.
 It's odd *not* to have one, and only when your content is more like a knowledge base repo or endless wiki (with single page encyclopedic entries) do you usually omit the sidebar.
-But doing the sidebar right is tough.
+But getting the sidebar right is tough.

 ### Right-sizing the sidebar